ThGravo/ModelRL/README.md

 For the tested environments (Swimmer, Hopper, Bipedal Walker) the recurrent neural network (RNN) clearly outperformed the feed-forward network (FFN) and was even under pretty severe imputation able to predict the next step in the movement trajectory.

-### Filter respose prediction learning
+### Filter response prediction learning
-An instance of [Kera-RL's](https://github.com/keras-rl/keras-rl) Deep Q Network (DQN) agent was trained on [OpenAI's Gym environments](https://gym.openai.com).
+An instance of [Kera-RL's](https://github.com/keras-rl/keras-rl) Deep Q Network (DQN) agent was trained in [OpenAI's Gym environments](https://gym.openai.com).
 The training for Pong succeeded, but the network failed to predict filter responses for Breakout and Seaquest at all.
 The numbers are therefore only listed for Pong.

 | DQN Agent samples |  R^2 FFN | R^2 RNN  |
 | --- | --- | --- |
 | 250k | 0.074 | 0.186 |
 | 2.75M | 1.000 | 1.000 |

 What seems to be confirmed is the expected performance gain for a recurrent architecture.
 Also, interesting to note is the difference in learnability for the number of samples the base DQN agent was trained on.
-After a mere 250,000 samples the learned filters presumably don't produce a well defined signal from the input images.
-Thus there is not enough repetative structure in the responses that it is possible to learn.
-Unfortunately, for the visually more complex games Breakout and Seaquest even the RNN wasn't able to capture the structure of the game.
+After a mere 250,000 samples, the learned filters presumably don't produce a well-defined signal from the input images.
+Thus there is not enough repetitive structure in the responses that it is possible to learn.
+Unfortunately, for the visually more complex games Breakout and Seaquest, even the RNN wasn't able to capture the structure of the game.

 ### Multi-agent domains
 The multi-agent environments [1] feature a continuous observation and a discrete action space.
 The environments are as follows:
-* **Simple**: Single agent sees landmark position, rewarded based on how close it gets to landmark.
+* **Simple**: Single agent sees landmark position, rewarded based on how close it gets to a landmark.
 * **Push**: 1 agent, 1 adversary, 1 landmark.
 Agent is rewarded based on distance to landmark.
-Adversary is rewarded if it is close to the landmark, and if the agent is far from the landmark.
+Adversary is rewarded if it is close to the landmark and if the agent is far from the landmark.
 So the adversary learns to push agent away from the landmark.
 * **Spread**: N agents, N landmarks.
 Agents are rewarded based on how far any agent is from each landmark.
 Agents are penalized if they collide with other agents.
 So, agents have to learn to cover all the landmarks while avoiding collisions.
 ![Multi-agent environment training](multi.jpg?raw=true "Multi-agent training")